osi1880vr/prompt_quill/README.md

 To get data into your prompt quill there is two ways, the hard and the easy one ;)

-The hardway is to go and get a large number of prompts and put them into a vector store, the scripts to do so are included.
+The hard way is to go and get a large number of prompts and put them into a vector store, the scripts to do so are included.

 The easy way, just download more than 1.5 million prompts ready to go here: https://civitai.com/models/330412